openthread/silk/README.md

    monitor on which OTNS runs, so usually a 50px distance is clear enough.
 2. Flash each board with the images compiled with OpenThread `OTNS=1` flag turned on.
 3. Run OTNS in real mode using `otns -raw -real -ot-cli otns-silk-proxy`.
-4. Run Silk with `silk_run.py`, supplying `--otns OtnsServer` argument.
+4. Run Silk with `silk_run.py`, supplying `-s OtnsServer` argument.
 If the server is running on the same machine, use `localhost`.

 ## Build Wpantund image